 SUCCESS CRITERIA: I'm looking for understanding of different sources and judgement of their reliability and integrity, demonstrated through products and conversations

-SUCCESS CRITERIA: I'm looking for meaningful comparison of Laws and Theories, demonstrated through products and conversations
+SUCCESS CRITERIA: I'm looking for meaningful discussion of NOS, demonstrated through products and conversations

 Compare the three curricula above, in terms of overall goals in the first few pages.

 What are some reasons that a student might take senior science?